Big Trouble (novel): Literary development and influences

 Big Trouble is Barry's first full-length novel, after several years as a columnist for the Miami Herald, and after publishing several humorous non-fiction books.
 In his dedication, Barry credited his editor at Putnam Publishing, Neil Nyren, with proposing that Barry write a novel, "and made it sound like a lot of fun...
 I forgive him for the fact that he never told me, back at the beginning, that I would need to come up with characters and a plot."
 In the same dedication, Barry also thanked numerous novelists of his acquaintance, which included Carl Hiaasen ("who is the master of the genre I tried to write in – the Bunch of South Florida Wackos genre"), Stephen King, Elmore Leonard, Paul Levine, Ridley Pearson, and Les Standiford.

 The novel is not, in fact, Barry's first work of fiction, as he contributed the opening chapter for the collaborative novel Naked Came the Manatee, which was published earlier (in 1996) and featured chapters by Hiaasen, Leonard, Levine, and Standiford.

 Barry and Ridley Pearson later collaborated on a series of children's novels, beginning with Peter and the Starcatchers, published in 2004.

+Reception

+Kirkus Reviews gave a positive review for the novel, comparing Barry's style to Laurence Shames and writing "The big surprise is how readily adaptable Barry’s jokey rhythms are to the demands of creating characters and spinning them a farcical plot.
+But a host of lesser surprises are equally welcome."
+Publishers Weekly gave a starred review, calling Barry "indisputably one of the funniest humorists writing today" and praising the narrative, although it criticized the "occasional stiffness and tendency to strain for one-liners".